AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 </View>
 ```

 You can either copy or adjust it by changing the value in the `Label` tag.
 The `predicted_values` section contains the classes that YOLO can predict.
 You can see the list of classes 👉 [**here**](https://github.com/HumanSignal/label-studio-ml-backend/blob/master/label_studio_ml/examples/yolo/YOLO_CLASSES.md).
-Next, you'll place the template in the Labeling Interface in Label Studio, as shown below.
+Next, you'll place the template in the **Labeling Interface** in Label Studio, as shown below.

 ![image](https://github.com/user-attachments/assets/e85ba917-407a-4ec6-94be-d25457928b66)

 Then, click the Save button.
-If you've already saved it and want to change the color of each label or add a label class, you can go to Settings → Labeling Interface.
+If you've already saved it and want to change the color of each label or add a label class, you can go to `Settings >> Labeling Interface`.
 You can add classes in the add label names section.
-If you want to change the label color, you can see no. 2, just click on it and adjust it to the color you think fits.
+If you want to change the label color, you can see **no. 2**, just click on it and adjust it to the color you think fits.

 ![image](https://github.com/user-attachments/assets/1954a537-4514-4906-b705-b572a8cdf862)

-Before we integrate the model into the project, you need to connect your data in local storage to Label Studio.
-You can check the tutorial for that in the Setup Local Storage in Label Studio section from the previous steps.
+Before we integrate the model into the project, you need to connect your data in **local storage** to Label Studio.
+You can check the tutorial for that in the **Setup Local Storage in Label Studio** section from the previous steps.
 Now, let's integrate the YOLO model into the project we created.
-Go to Settings → Model, then click the Connect Model button.
+Go to `Settings >> Model`, then click the **Connect Model** button.

 ![image](https://github.com/user-attachments/assets/ad8e8825-01a7-4fb9-900d-b599a370bd33)

 For the configuration, first, give your model a name, then enter the address URL of the model server.
-By default, it's http://localhost:9090.
-Don't forget to turn on the Interactive preannotations option.
-Lastly, click the Validate and Save button, and with this, your model should now be connected to Label Studio.
+By default, it's `http://localhost:9090`.
+Don't forget to turn on the **Interactive preannotations** option.
+Lastly, click the **Validate** and Save button, and with this, your model should now be connected to Label Studio.

 ![image](https://github.com/user-attachments/assets/397ca0e6-9e2e-45cc-9ec4-b8383327e214)